jeev1992/LearnAI/Theory/Agentic 2.0/Week 1/Teaching_Notes_Agentic_AI_Foundations.md

 ---

-## SLIDE 34: Core Components
+## SLIDE 27: Core Components

-"Every goal-based agent has three essential components.
-Let me break these down:
+"Every goal-based agent has three essential components:

 **1. The Goal**
 A description of the desirable situation.
 Examples: